 I cut the round of scone dough into eight small wedges.
 One tweak I did make was to brush a bit of egg white wash over the top and sprinkle the scones with sanding sugar before sliding them into the oven.
 I do love a bit of crunchy sugar on top of a scone.

-If you know anything about scones, you know that heavy cream is an essential ingredient.
 The King Arthur mix lists milk instead of cream.
 Perhaps that's to appeal to the home baker who may not keep cream on hand?
 I'm not sure but if I buy the mix again, and I probably will, I'll replace the milk with cream.

 I will also add fresh orange zest to amp up the citrusy-ness of the scones.